kriti115/ETL-Project/README.md

 The data was downloaded from Kaggle website: https://www.kaggle.com/datasets/andrewmvd/business-analyst-jobs

-The data was Exported as csv, Transformed using pandas library in Python and Loaded into Tableau for visualization.
+The data was Exported as csv, Transformed using pandas library in Python and Loaded as xlxs file into Tableau for visualization.

+I have provided the source to origial data, the clean data set as an Excel file, the jupyter notebook where transformations were made, a link to the Tableau dashboard and a screenshot of the dashboard.

 The Tableau Visualization can be found in the link below: https://public.tableau.com/app/profile/kriti.shrestha6381/viz/CompanyEvaluationwithBusinessAnalystPositions/Dashboard2?publish=yes